MicrosoftDocs/azure-devops-docs/docs/reference/witadmin/witadmin-customize-and-manage-objects-for-tracking-work.md

 ---
-title: witAdmin:Customize and manage objects for tracking work
+title: witAdmin: Customize and manage objects for tracking work
 titleSuffix: Azure DevOps Server
 description: Tracks your team's progress by creating and customizing objects that track work items. ms.technology: devops-agile